 If you need a quick “pick me up” nature is the way to go.
 Go for a stroll through the woods, along the beach, or in your local park.
 Nature has a magically calming effect that helps you to relax.
 So the next time you feel stressed or overwhelmed, don’t reach for an energy drink or cigarette — go for a walk in the park instead.

 9. One Thing At A Time

 Multi-tasking is a myth.
-It’s much more stressful to stop and start tasks throughout the day than it is to simply finish a task and then move on to the next.
-More gets done, too.
-Make the decision to do only one thing at a time, to not move on to the next until the task in front of you is finished.
+It’s far more stressful to move back and forth between tasks than it is to simply finish a task before starting another one.
+You’ll get more done if you focus on one thing at a time, with no distractions, and finish before moving on to the next task.
 You’ll soon feel the results of a mind that is clear and focused and calm.